 An original holiday themed CD in 2008 brought her a live appearance on Fox-25, Boston.
 Performing for that broadcast were Patrice Williamson (v), Tal Shalom-Kobi (b) and Miki Matsuki (d).

-Hines has performed in the Prudential Summer Music Series in Boston, the Fanwood Performance Series in New Jersey, the Junebug Jazz Festival in Portsmouth, VA, Skitch Henderson and the Virginia Symphony Pops, the Hardwick (MA) Winery Wine and Jazz Festival (with Suzanne Cabot), the Copley Art Society of Boston, Rose Art Museum, the Chanler at Cliff Walk in Newport, RI, the Chrysler Museum of Nortfolk, VA, Ryles in Cambridge, MA, The Red House, Cambridge, MA, Cachaca, NY, NY, Something Else, NY,NY, The Duplex, NY, NY in addition to many stages and clubs on the Eastern Seaboard including New York, Boston, Worcester and Richmond.
+Hines has performed in the Prudential Summer Music Series in Boston, the Fanwood Performance Series in New Jersey, the Junebug Jazz Festival in Portsmouth, VA, Skitch Henderson and the Virginia Symphony Pops (orchestra pianist), Mechanics Hall, Worcester, MA, the Hardwick Wine and Jazz Festival, the Copley Art Society of Boston, Rose Art Museum, the Chanler at Cliff Walk in Newport, RI, the Chrysler Museum of Nortfolk, VA, Ryles in Cambridge, MA, The Red House, Cambridge, MA, Cachaca, NY, NY, Something Else, NY,NY, The Duplex, NY, NY in addition to many stages and clubs on the Eastern Seaboard including New York, Boston, Worcester and Richmond.

 Hines' interesting compositions and harmonies earned her a guest appearance on the Peabody Award winning show, Piano Jazz with Marian McPartland on National Public Radio in 2000.